 In the financial world, high-risk investment strategies can bring higher returns.
-In cybersecurity, however, that’s seldom the case.
+In cybersecurity, that’s seldom the case.
 So finding the right balance between risk capacity and risk tolerance will help you meet your goals without subjecting your company to unnecessary threats.

-Businesses With High Risk Tolerance
+Risk Tolerance Levels

-Businesses that either don’t process or don’t store much customer data (for example, a janitorial service or commercial construction firm) can have a higher risk tolerance.
+Businesses that either don’t process or don’t store much customer data (for example, a janitorial service or a commercial construction firm) can have higher risk tolerance.
 Your risk tolerance can also be affected by your cloud storage, the number of endpoint devices in your network, and the current configuration of your security framework.

-Businesses with Low Risk Tolerance
+Moderate Risk Tolerance

 Determining Your Risk Tolerance Level

-ZenGRC is a unified, single-platform solution that allows you to maintain real-time monitoring of the threats that affect your company.
-By reducing manual effort and streamlining workflows, ZenGRC creates a clear picture of your company’s threat landscape and helps you assess, prevent, and control threats.
+ZenRisk is a unified, single-platform solution that allows you to maintain real-time monitoring of the threats that affect your company.
+By reducing manual effort and streamlining workflows, ZenRisk creates a clear picture of your company’s threat landscape and helps you assess, prevent, and control threats.